All about me is an interactive tool, for those attending the infection clinic, to enable further discussion with professionals involved in your care.

 Ask your clinic team about HIV support groups in your area.

-As well as local services, there is a national organisation, CHIVA, who provide lots of helpful information and support for young people living with HIV.
-In 2010 CHIVA set up ‘Freedom To Be’ a yearly support camp for HIV positive young people.
+As well as local services, there is a national organisation, Chiva, who provide lots of helpful information and support, including peer mentoring, for young people living with HIV.
+In 2010 Chiva set up ‘Freedom To Be’ a yearly support camp for young people living with HIV.
 At camp, you are able to join in creative workshops, try exciting outdoor activities and express yourself, whilst having fun and building friendships.

 Back to topWhat young people attending clinic in Leeds have to say about transition